apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/INSERT-OVERWRITE.md

 Notice:

 1. In the current version, the session variable `enable_insert_strict` is set to `true` by default.
 If some data that does not conform to the format of the target table is filtered out during the execution of the `INSERT OVERWRITE` statement, such as when overwriting a partition and not all partition conditions are satisfied, overwriting the target table will fail.
 2. If the target table of the INSERT OVERWRITE is an [AUTO-PARTITION-table](../../../../advanced/partition/auto-partition), then new partitions can be created if PARTITION is not specified (that is, rewrite the whole table).
-If PARTITION for overwrite is specified, then the AUTO PARTITION table behaves as if it were a normal partitioned table during this process, and data that does not satisfy the existing partition conditions is filtered instead of creating a new partition.
+If PARTITION for overwrite is specified(Includes automatic detection and overwriting of partitions through the `partition(*)` syntax), then the AUTO PARTITION table behaves as if it were a normal partitioned table during this process, and data that does not satisfy the existing partition conditions is filtered instead of creating a new partition.
 3. The `INSERT OVERWRITE` statement first creates a new table, inserts the data to be overwritten into the new table, and then atomically replaces the old table with the new table and modifies its name.
 Therefore, during the process of overwriting the table, the data in the old table can still be accessed normally until the overwriting is completed.

 ### Example